gitlabhq/gitlabhq/doc/workflow/forking_workflow.md

 # Code forking workflow

 Forking a project to your own namespace is useful if you have no write access to the project you want to contribute to.
-If you do have write access, we recommend using the **[Code Branching Workflow](https://about.gitlab.com/2014/09/29/gitlab-flow/)**.
+If you do have write access or can request it we recommend working together in the same repository since it is simpler.
+See our **[GitLab Flow](https://about.gitlab.com/2014/09/29/gitlab-flow/)** article for more information about using branches to work together.

 ## Creating a fork